Introduction to State Gaming Regulations

 Popularity and Acceptance of Gaming

 The gaming and betting industry is highly regulated.
-The popularity and acceptance of gaming is influenced by prevailing social mores, and changes in these social mores could result in a reduced acceptance of gaming as a leisure activity.
+The popularity and acceptance of gaming are influenced by prevailing social mores, and changes in these social mores could result in reduced acceptance of gaming as a leisure activity.

 Gaming companies and casino operators depend on the appeal of its gaming offerings to its customers and players and the general acceptance of gaming.